neolin-ms/CSSOpenWSL2/README.md

 > ```
 > Answer **Yes** or **Yes to All** to continue with the installation.

-## Sign in with your Azure credentials.
+## Lab 3: Sign in with your Azure credentials.
 > - Try to sin in your Azure.
 Connect to Azure with a browser sign in token.<br>
 > Command:
 > ```ps